The best cots, cribs and cot beds for safe sleeping

 Best multi-use cot

-The Kinderkraft SOFI cot is a versatile 4-in-1 solution that's a baby cot, bassinet, travel bed, and playpen all rolled into one, offering exceptional value for money.
-Not only that, but the cot's safety has been confirmed by tests performed by the renowned INTERTEK laboratory, offering valuable peace of mind for new parents.
+The Kinderkraft SOFI cot is a versatile 4-in-1 solution that combines a baby cot, bassinet, travel bed, and playpen, offering exceptional value for money.
+The cot's safety has been confirmed by tests performed by the renowned INTERTEK laboratory, offering valuable peace of mind for new parents.

 Read our full Kinderkraft SOFI cot review.